Marty-Marley/HCM-Project/Back-end/README.md

 I will be using Primsa to generate the GraphQL API and to sit on top of the database.

 GraphQL Yoga will sit on top of the Node Expreess server and will act of the public facing API that the client will interact with.

+datamodel.graphql = The schema for Prisma
+schema.graphql = The schema for Yoga GQL